(Article Updated April 12, 2019)

-Credit is an everyday reality.
-It helps us purchase cars, homes, pursue education, and maybe even your lunch today.
+Your credit score is a number that affects your everyday reality.
+It determines your ability to borrow money to purchase a home, take on a renovation project, and be approved for more competitive interest rates.
 But how well do you understand your credit rating and the factors that influence it?

-Various third parties compile a variety of factors from your financial history to calculate your score.
-The most commonly known credit scoring term is a FICO score, named for the Fair Issac Corporation.
-In the 1950s, Bill Fair, an engineer, and Earl Issac a mathematician, developed a credit scoring system that went on to be the benchmark for all credit scores.
+The most commonly known credit scoring term is a FICO score, named for the Fair Isaac Corporation.
+In the 1950s, Bill Fair, an engineer, and Earl Isaac a mathematician, developed a credit scoring system that went on to become the benchmark for all credit scores.
 FICO is actually the algorithm used by Experian and not the score itself.

-The three biggest U.S. credit entities, Equifax, Experian and TransUnion, all use algorithms to judge credit scores, and lenders will use an average of all three as your “qualifying” credit score, which is used to determine whether or not they will provide you with a home loan and at what interest rate.
+The three largest U.S. credit reporting agencies, Equifax, Experian and TransUnion, all use algorithms to judge credit scores, and lenders will use an average of all three to determine your “qualifying” credit score, which is used to decide whether or not they will provide you with a home loan and at what interest rate.

-Though there are more technical programs in existence, such as FICO NextGen Risk Scores, most consumers receive their credit score in point ranges from 300 to 850; with the average score for Americans being 695 in 2015 (average scores fluctuate, depending on the year, but typically hover in the high 600s and low 700s).
+Credit scores range from 300 to 850; with the average national FICO score for Americans being 704 in 2018 (average scores fluctuate, depending on the year, but typically hover in the high 600s and low 700s).

-- Payment history on loans and other lines of credit.
-This accounts for roughly 35 percent of your credit score.
-This includes bankruptcies, delinquencies and payments that were past due.
-In fact, having any late payments, especially multiple late payments for the same lender, can seriously harm your score.
+It’s very important to avoid getting negative marks on your credit report.
+This includes bankruptcies, delinquencies and payments that are 30+ days past due.
+In fact, having any late payments, especially multiple late payments for the same lender, can seriously damage your score.

-- Age and frequency of your credit and activity.
-This counts for about 15 percent of your credit score.
-Essentially the longer you have held a line credit the more it will benefit your overall rating.
+Length of credit history: This represents 15 percent of your score.
+Essentially, the longer you have held a line credit the more it will benefit your overall rating.
 Using a credit card and regularly paying it off benefits your credit to an even larger degree, but simply holding onto credit still helps, so remember to hold onto old accounts, rather than close them.